jimpick/bushpilot-monogatari/en/index.md

 I'm glad I listened, because if I had continued on this path I would have ended up going in the opposite direction from my destination.

-After flying for a while, the real Cassia Highway came into view.
+After flying for a while, the real Cassiar Highway came into view.

-After crossing the pass and flying along the gentle descent, we came into view of Days Lake, surrounded by greenery, ahead.
+After crossing the pass and flying along the gentle descent, we came into view of Dease Lake, surrounded by greenery, ahead.

 The clear blue lake has a mirror-like surface without a single wave.